ALAMEDA – Raiders head coach Jack Del Rio put out a statement Tuesday explaining why he fired defensive coordinator Ken Norton Jr.

 The Raiders must look inward to start a prolonged winning streak they’ve shown little evidence they can create.

-The seat will be warm under players and coaches alike, even if only one change was made.
+The seat will be warm under players and coaches alike, even if only one in-season change gets made.
 Expect further shakeup on the coaching staff after the season, if vast improvements don’t come down the stretch, possibly with several position coaches being shown the door.
 More than a few higher profile players could be cut or allowed to leave, especially on defense.

-Del Rio was looking to shake things up, and Norton was the obvious move.
+Raiders brass were looking to shake things up, and Norton was the obvious move.
 Experienced play caller John Pagano was on staff – he was Chargers defensive coordinator from 2012-2016 – and firing the popular Pagano’s style could create some new waves and looks that any offensive Norton would make an impact in the locker room and prove this story’s opening quote, that no one should feel comfortable.